Skip to main content

 });

-But why is our GET pending?
-Well, after some fiddling around with my code I have realised what the issue is.
-In our router in Express we handle the GET HTTP verb but not OPTIONS which means that our first request goes through but the next one would be just hanging there.
-Let's extend our router with the following code:
+Why is our GET pending?
+After fiddling with the code, I found the issue.
+Our Express router handles the GET HTTP verb but not OPTIONS.
+The first request goes through, but the next one just hangs.
+Let’s extend the router:

 app